PrefectHQ/prefect/docs/tutorial/work-pools.md

 </div>

-Prefect Managed work pools are a great way to get started with dynamic infrastructure.
+Prefect Managed work pools are a great way to get started with Prefect.
 See the [Managed Execution guide](/guides/managed-execution/) for more details.

 Many users will find that they need more control over the infrastructure that their flows run on.